tusx/9anime_grabber/README.md

 ```python
 pip install selenium
 ```
+Note: Download below files according to your OS and architecture. for ublock just download the firefox .xpi file.

 3. Firefox Webdriver (geckodriver), which can be download from [here](https://github.com/mozilla/geckodriver/releases).
 Download the latest for your system.
 4. Download the Ublock-origin .xpi file for Firefox from [here](https://github.com/gorhill/uBlock/releases).